ogasawara cruising guide

 There are many remnants of the war here, many structures left behind that you can visit.
 You may need to hire a guide if you want to see the more prominent ones.

 The gas stations don't carry diesel, and so you must fill at the fishermen's pier on the other side of the harbour.
-In the above picture, it is the area right of it, near the building labelled "JF".
+In the above picture, it is the area right of it, near the building labelled 'JF'.
 The officials will take you with them to do this.
 We carried our empty jugs to fill them.
 If you need a lot of diesel, it may be possible to dock there to fill up, but you'll still need their assistance.
+Fuel on the island is very clean.

-An official will come to your boat to set up a time for water, the Ogasawara Yacht club has a key to a water faucet that stands just 10 meters away from the dock.
+An official will come to your boat to set up a time for water if you need it, the Ogasawara Yacht club has a key to a water faucet that stands just 10 meters away from the dock.
 They will unlock a little trap door, and hook up a hose to it.
 You can then carry water jugs back and forth to fill up (it's really not far), or you can move your yacht back a few meters to do it.

 There is a flat fee of JPY 1000 to fill up, we only filled 100L, but if you require much more they may charge extra for it.
 Water on the island is scarce in the winter and early spring, as they rely on rain, so don't waste it.
 The island has a RO plant, but the islanders consume a lot more than the plant can provide.
 Rain on the island is the main way to get water.